- How much are my fees?

 You can find out how to pay your accommodation fees on our Payment of Fees guide.

 Can a 3rd party, such as a friend or family member pay my student fees?

 Yes, all of our supported payment options will allow for payment from a friend or a family member on your behalf.
-A list of supported payment methods can be found here.

 Please note however that a friend or family member does not qualify as a "sponsor".

 I am having technical difficulties paying on line what can I do?